Jeejeejeelis/underwaterAutonomousRobot/README.md

 AT+CGPS=1
 AT+CGPSINFO

-Push with ubuntu server now!
+Push with ubuntu server now